westpoint-robotics/atak_bridge/README.md

 # ROS to ATAK bridge
 ## Notes
-- Based on work found at: https://github.com/pinztrek/takpak.git.
+- The ATAK Client code is based on work found at: https://github.com/pinztrek/takpak.git.
     - The python code found in the takpak directory is modified versions of this code.
     - Some of the python code found outside the takpak directory is based on example code provided by takpak.
 - ATAK Tutorials at: https://www.youtube.com/playlist?list=PLD4gdaBHX0b7GpPkuy0mbPaCw9kG3YgfB